StanfordVL/perls2/README.md

 PERLS provides robot software infrastructure for projects within SVL.
 PERLS allows for a unified framework that enables robotics research on both simualted and real robots.
 PERLS2 is a redesign with the goal of offering only essential functionality for robotics research.
 Please refer to the PERLS Design Document for more information.

-PERLS is developed in a project-driven manner: tools and utilities developed in individual projects are standardized and reviewed before being merged into this repository.
 TODO: Design Doc Link
 TODO: API Link
 TODO: Examples Links